VikasMaurya07/IITBBS_GC-24_ArduGem_65_1/README.md

 # IITBBS_GC-24_ArduGem_65_1
-*The code for the game should be loaded from the main21 file in the mainFILE folder.
+**Team_ID : 65**

-# Game Title
+*The code for the game should be loaded from the main21 file in the mainFILE folder.*

-KAMI-KRAZE
+# Game Title: KAMI-KRAZE

 ## Description
 This is a simple game built for Arduino using Adafruit_GFX and Adafruit_ST7735 libraries.
 Embark on an adrenaline-fueled journey through the chaos of World War II skies.
 As a skilled tank commander, you must protect your territory from relentless aerial assaults by enemy planes.
 But beware, not all planes are created equal in this high-stakes battle for survival.

-In Tank Defender, you control a powerful tank stationed on the ground, facing waves of incoming enemy aircraft.
+In this game, you control a powerful tank stationed on the ground, facing waves of incoming enemy aircraft.
 Your primary objective is to shoot down as many planes as possible while strategically managing your health to withstand the onslaught.

 The sky is filled with two distinct types of planes: white and blue.
 White planes are standard aircraft, relatively easy to shoot down, but they're still a threat to your position.
 Destroying them earns you points, but they won't pose a significant danger if left unchecked.